Updated as of July 2019

 I visited 11 of the 36 islands of Balabac and ranked them in a separate blog.
 If you want to know the full list, check out this link: Balabac Top 10 Island Attractions.

-For samples of these island attractions, please see the following:
+For samples of these Balabac island attractions and top tourist spots, please see the following:

 Onuk (or Onok) Island is often the most hailed and talked about among all islands in Balabac, which comes as no surprise.
 The island is engulfed with white, floury sands that extend to a 5-meter wide reef where sightings of green sea turtles and pink dolphins await.
 Its waters are disposed with cylinders of light as it shades change from fluorescent to deep blue.
 To me, Onuk Island is the very example of a top-down tropical paradise.